 </ul>

-In the above code,{% for item in archives %}Tags in<ul>It occupies a separate line at the back, and<li>the tag is insideforthe loop body,{% endfor %}Similarly, on a separate line.
-This way, when rendering, the newline characters and spaces before and after the loop tags may be preserved, resulting in each<li>There are one to two extra blank lines between elements, which usually does not affect the visual presentation in browsers, but it may appear cluttered when viewing the source code.
+In the above code,{% for item in archives %}The tag is in<ul>While it occupies a line by itself,<li>The label is againforInside the loop body,{% endfor %}Similarly, each line is written separately.
+This way, when rendering, the newline characters, spaces, and other characters before and after the loop tags may be preserved, causing each<li>There are one to two extra blank lines between elements, although it usually does not affect the visual presentation in browsers, but it can make the source code look messy.

-The core technique lies in using{%-and-%}these two special markers:
+The core skill lies in using{%-and-%}these special marks:

-Through the flexible application of these two symbols, we can accurately "trim" away unnecessary blank lines and whitespace characters.
+By flexibly using these two symbols, we can accurately "trim" away unnecessary blank lines and whitespace.

 Deep understanding of whitespace control: theory and practice